Where To Invest $1,000 In Today’s Market

 Ten Places Where To Invest $1000 Today

-3. Invest In Index Funds - For brand-new investors, the best the best place to start is an index fund which mirrors the stock market.
+3. Invest In Index Funds – For brand-new investors, the best the best place to start is an index fund which mirrors the stock market.
 You can either invest in index funds that follow the S&P 500 index or the Dow Jones industrial average.
-I typically recommend starting with an index fund that nearest S&P 500 index.
+I typically recommend starting with an index fund that mirrors S&P 500 index.
 S&P 500 is the best index that closely resembles the overall US economy.
+You should be investing in the stock market.

 4. Start A 529 College Savings Plan – If you have already started saving for your retirement, another great place to start investing your $1000 is a 529 college savings plan for your children’s college education.
 Like a Roth IRA, a 529 college savings plan lets you invest your money in mutual funds that continue to grow and earnings can be withdrawn tax-free as long as those earnings are used for educational expenses.